Deseteral/alchimia/README.md

 - burning (keeping falling indicator in the right place)
 - enchanting (qte)

+## Post Ludum Dare Playdate port
+Couple months after the release of orignal web version I've decided to port alchimia do Playdate console.

+You can check out the port in [alchimia-pd repo](https://github.com/Deseteral/alchmia-pd).

 ## License
 This game is licensed under the [MIT license](LICENSE).